agreeing to use our cookies. Please visit our updated privacy

 If you’re not sure whether what you’ve seen is a crane, here is our simple guide.

 Cranes stand over a metre tall and have a very large wingspan.
-However, they could be confused with herons or swans and geese.
+However, they could be confused with herons, or swans and geese in flight.
 To tell the difference:

-- On the ground their long legs make them obviously not swans or geese, but they may look like herons.
+On the ground their long legs make them obviously not swans or geese, but they may look like herons.
 However, cranes are often in pairs or groups.
-Herons are usually seen alone.
+Herons are usually seen alone, unless near a heronry.
 Cranes will often be seen feeding on open grassland or fields.
 Herons stand in or by water fishing.
 Adult cranes have a distinctive red patch on the back of the head and a bustle of feathers on their rump which distinguish them from herons.